kin-cheung/udacity-cloud-developer/P4/README.md

 This is a TODO list application that is used to demonstrate a number of AWS services that were used to build the architecture for this web application.

-This application is made of two components.
+This application is made of a web frontend and a web backend.
-1. A web frontend
-2. A web backend

 #### Web frontend